No results for ""

 Alternatively, you can bootstrap feature flags from local storage:

 When the client uses local storage, it stores the latest flag settings there.
 On page load, it uses the previous settings and emits the 'ready' event immediately.
-This means that on page load, the user may receive cached flag values until the next page load.
+This means that on page load, the end user may receive cached flag values until the next page load.

 You can still subscribe to flag changes if you use local storage.